sailpoint-oss/sailpoint-cli/cmd/spconfig/template.md

 # Template

-Begin an SPConfig export task in IdentityNow, using a template.
+Begin an SPConfig export task in Identity Security Cloud, using a template.

 ====